Chicken Noodle Soup

 You can serve it with crusty white bread and Garlic Butter for a delicious homestyle meal.
 If you like this recipe, you should also try Crockpot Chicken Noodle Soup and Instant Pot Chicken Noodle Soup.

-To make this grandma’s best Chicken Noodle Soup recipe, you can start with sautéing the chicken and vegetable on the stove top first, and then stir in broth and seasoning.
+To make this Chicken Noodle Soup recipe, you can use canned chicken and drain the juice (or start with sautéing the chicken and vegetable on the stove top) first, and then stir in broth and seasoning.
 Next, cover, simmer and add noodles.
 So simple!
 No need to cook the chicken separately!

 CHICKEN NOODLE SOUP INGREDIENTS